 Some people believe that other people have forfeited their right to respect and many more believe that trust is not a given.
 Likewise not everyone believes that honesty is always the best policy... sometimes they even believe in lying for the greater good.
 It's generally believed that power of minors must be restricted until they are of age to take responsibility (and that 18 is not necessarily the age at which this happens), whilst polyamorous parenting teams will often put their relationship with their kids, and even perhaps their relationship with the co-parent(s) above their relationship with anyone else.
 Cultural differences may mean that family (denoted blood or alliance) is prioritized, saving face or conforming to norms is crucial for social status.
 Thus there are circumstances in which people consider that some beliefs do not apply and/or are not merited.. and the 'don't treat people like things' axiom i.e. do not assume others' power/responsibility or make others' assume yours, is not universally applicable without qualification and nuance.

 Postmodern Ethics are about embracing and accepting the messy reality of humanity.
-It is, as the philosopher Bauman says, ‘modernity without illusion.’
+It is, as the philosopher Bauman says, 'modernity without illusion' that there is one true way, or that everything can be solved.
 What does this mean for me personally?

 It means that choices like cheating or objectifying happen for many reasons and they are not in my view morally wrong per se, just as staying faithful is not morally right per se.
-Instead I choose to observe and suspend judgement as far as I can and see these choices in terms of acts and consequences in an individual context.
+Instead I see these choices in terms of acts and consequences in an individual context.

-In terms of actions, my ‘polyamory’ is currently closest to anarchistic, with some role ethics thrown in as far as parental duties are concerned.
+In terms of actions, my 'polyamory' is currently closest to anarchistic, with some role ethics thrown in as far as parental duties are concerned.
 I will fulfil my role as a mother first, although even that paradoxically means I must sometimes fulfil my own needs first to be the best mother I can.
-My ethics are usually aligned with the More Than Two definition.
-They usually include consent and responsibility but they also encompass a broader self-knowledge and continued in depth study of how I really act and why in different situations.
+My ethics are less aligned with the More Than Two definition which I see as aspirational and not realistic in my community or situation.
+My ethics do include consent and responsibility but they also encompass a broader self-knowledge and continued in depth study of how I really act and why in different situations.

-Your purpose may be entirely different but if you’re committed to being ethical it will most likely be a never ending journey of questions, so above all enjoy it.
+Your purpose is only known to you but if you're committed to being ethical it will most likely be a never ending journey of questions, so above all enjoy it.